Get It & Get It Across: Science

 It is designed for pupils aged from around 4 up to

 13+.
-It is suitable for pupils with a range of
+It is suitable for pupils who have moderate to

 have also designed it to appeal to pupils who have